Australian Survivor season 5: Future appearances

 Moana Hope, Zach Kozyrski, Lydia Lassila, Mat Rogers, Shonee Fairfax, Sharn Coombes and Shane Gould competed in Australian Survivor: All Stars.
 In 2023, Fairfax, now using her maiden name of Bowtell, Jackie Glazier and Steve Khouw competed as villains in Australian Survivor: Heroes V Villains.
 In 2025, Bowtell competed on Survivor: Australia v The World.

 Outside of Survivor, Rogers competed on the second season of The Summit in 2024.
+In 2026, Gould competed on the third season of The Traitors.

 Season summary

 The season filmed in Savusavu in Fiji.

 The 24 contestants were divided into two tribes.
 The Contenders, representing everyday Australians, faced off against the Champions, high achievers in their respective fields.
 Brian, Jackie, Monika, and Shane were initially outsiders at the Champions tribe.
 Meanwhile, at the Contenders tribe, Benji took strategic control of the tribe, and three pairs emerged: Benji & Robbie, Fenella & Shonee, and Heath & Tegan (the latter of whom re-entered the game from Exile Beach after getting blindsided by Benji).
 The Champions dominated challenges until a tribe swap sent Shonee and Tegan to the Champions and Lydia, Monika, & Sharn to the Contenders.
 Benji and Robbie worked with their new Champions tribemates, while the Contenders on the new Champions tribe tried, but failed, to infiltrate the majority.

 The merge occurred with 12 players left; though most of the Champions wanted to pick off the rest of the Contenders, Mat and Shane were threatened by Lydia's challenge prowess and blindsided her before Robbie was eliminated.
 Having lost his closest ally, Benji overthrew the majority to blindside Mat before his own elimination followed.
 The pairs of Brian & Monika and Fenella & Shonee realigned against Sharn; she played an idol, and Brian's paranoia led to him deviating from their alliance's split-vote plan in order to vote out Fenella.
 Shonee sought revenge by eliminating Brian's own closest ally Monika, but Brian's victory in the final four immunity challenge led to Shane and Sharn voting out Shonee.
 Sharn then voted Brian out after winning final immunity, staying true to her final two deal with Shane.

 Despite being the more strategically and physically dominant of the two, Sharn was criticized for being unlikeable and preaching loyalty despite playing both sides and failing to save her closest ally Mat.
 Shane, however, despite being less aggressive, was commended for her grace, likeability, underdog status and work ethic despite her advanced age.
 She won the votes from the female jurors Fenella, Monika and Shonee, plus Mat and Brian to narrowly win the title of Sole Survivor.